Cookie preferences

 • 0 Viewed

 The drive from Kuala Lumpur to Ipoh is one of Peninsular Malaysia's most accessible and rewarding road trips.
-At roughly 200 kilometres via the PLUS North-South Expressway, you can be sipping legendary Ipoh white coffee within two hours of leaving KL.
-Unlike mountain routes that demand technical driving skill, the KL-to-Ipoh highway is a straightforward, well-maintained expressway suitable for any driver and any vehicle.
+At roughly 200 kilometres via the PLUS North-South Expressway, you can be sitting down to a cup of Ipoh white coffee within two hours of leaving KL.
+The highway is straightforward and well-maintained; any driver on any vehicle handles it without difficulty.
 That simplicity is exactly what makes it such a popular weekend escape.
 Ipoh, the capital of Perak state, has transformed from a quiet former tin-mining town into one of Malaysia's most celebrated heritage and food destinations.
-The Old Town district brims with restored colonial shophouses, independent cafes, striking street art murals, and hawker stalls serving dishes you genuinely cannot find at the same quality anywhere else in the country.
+The Old Town district is packed with restored colonial shophouses, independent cafes, striking street art murals, and hawker stalls serving dishes you genuinely cannot find at the same quality anywhere else in the country.

-This guide covers everything you need for a self-drive trip from KL to Ipoh: highway route details, toll and fuel costs, the best rental car choice for highway comfort, what to see and eat once you arrive, parking logistics in the Old Town, and practical tips from drivers who make this trip regularly.
+This guide covers everything you need for a self-drive trip from KL to Ipoh: highway route details, toll and fuel costs, the best rental car choice for highway comfort, what to see and eat once you arrive, parking logistics in the Old Town, and practical driving tips for the route.
 Whether you're planning a day trip or a full weekend in Perak, the information here will help you spend less time worrying about logistics and more time exploring.
-We've verified all costs, distances, and attraction details for 2026 to ensure you get accurate, actionable advice.

 The PLUS Highway Route: KL to Ipoh in 2 Hours